open-formulieren/open-forms/docs/developers/embedding.rst

     the ``lang`` attribute of the ``html`` element in the DOM - if this is not set, the default value of ``'nl'`` is used.

+``onLanguageChange``:
+    Optional function to call on language changes.
+By default, the SDK reloads the content and changes the active language of the form.
+When using ``onLanguageChange``, your function will be executed on language change, instead of the default logic.

+    The new active language will be passed as an argument to the ``onLanguageChange`` function as a two-letter identifier.

 ``sentryDSN``:
     Optional `Sentry DSN <https://docs.sentry.io/>`_ to monitor the SDK.